airscripts/blog/content/english/posts/molivair/welcome-molivair.md

 Born from the inspiration of some creations found around, Outpaintings is a collection of ten famous expanded paintings.
 The name comes from this very expansion, which leads us to visually imagine what lies beyond the boundaries of a painting.
 Let me tell you: it is truly fascinating.

-This collection was made as a springboard for the main project for which this all started.
+This collection was made as a springboard for the main project from which this all started.
 We wanted to get a feel for the market, understand how the tools involved work, and spread the word about Molivair.
-We hope you will enjoy it as much as it did with us as we generated each and every pixel.
+We hope you will enjoy it as much as it was with us as we generated each and every pixel.

 ## How did you generate the paintings?
 If you are interested in knowing the process behind the creation of the paintings, you can let me know via the contact information I will leave at the end of the post.
 I would love to write something about it!